yanboANU/Haplotype-phasing/README.md

 # Input Format

 The input of DCHap is a SNP matrix, see tests/chr22.matrix.
-You can use extractHAIRS tool in HapCUT2 to derive the SNP matrix from a BAM file and a VCF file.
+You can use extractHAIRS tool in HapCUT2 to derive the SNP matrix from a BAM file and a VCF file, see https://github.com/vibansal/HapCUT2.

 # Example Usage